Kasheftin/nuxt-nest-graphql-auth/README.md

 Notice we don't use refresh token technique.
 It's quite secure to store one long-lived token as http-only cookie instead.

 We need to be able to write cookies from GraphQL resolver, that's why current request object has to be put to GraphQL context.
-The result of `authMiddleware` (currently signed in user) has to be put to the context as well, `src/app.module.ts`:
+The result of `authMiddleware` (currently signed in user) has to be put to the context as well, here's the updated `src/app.module.ts`:

 ````typescript
 GraphqlModule.forRootAsync({